-The pantry challenge is focused on not purchasing any food supplies for a fixed time period and make every single meal based completely in what you have in your pantry.
+The pantry challenge is focused on not purchasing any food supplies for a fixed time period and make every single meal based completely on what you have in your pantry.

 Doing this challenge, can help you save money, avoid buying duplicates, and avoid wasting money through spoilage.

-One thing is for sure, that is, you won't need meal kit services to make this challenge work for you.
+One thing is for sure, that is, you won't need healthy meal planning services to make this challenge work for you.

 The simple answer is to save money by not buying things:

 - That might expire or get spoiled, if not use